LibraryOfCongress/api.congress.gov/Documentation/CommitteeEndpoint.md

  			- The part number for the individual nomination.
 Nominations with multiple nominees may be partitioned if the nominees follow different confirmation paths.
  		- `<citation>` (e.g., PN2439)
  			- The citation identifying the nomination.
 PN indicates "Presidential Nomination" and the digits are the nominations assigned number.
 If the nomination was partitioned, the citation will include a dash and the partition number (e.g. PN78-4).
- 		- `<description>` (e.g., Araceli Martinez-Olguin, of California, to be United States District Judge for the Northern District of California, vice Jeffrey S. White, retired.”)
+ 		- `<description>` (e.g., Araceli Martinez-Olguin, of California, to be United States District Judge for the Northern District of California, vice Jeffrey S. White, retired.)
  			- The description of the nomination.
  		- `<receivedDate>` (e.g., 2022-08-01)
  			- The date the nomination was received from the President.
  		- `<nominationType>`
 			- Container for nomination type data.
-A '<nominationType>' element may contain the following children:
+A `<nominationType>` element may contain the following children:
 				- `<isCivilian>` (e.g., True)
 					- Flag indicating whether the nomination is for a civilian position.
 					- Possible values are "True" or "False".
 				- `<inMilitary>` (e.g., False)
 					- Flag indicating whether the nomination is for a military position.
 					- Possible values are "True" or "False".
 		- `<updateDate>` (e.g., 2022-08-02 04:25:19+00:00)
 			- Date of update in Congress.gov
 		- `<latestAction>`